-Trump Wonders If John Bolton Will Go To Jail
+Trump Wonders if John Bolton Will Go to Jail

-In recent days, President Donald Trump has casually asked administration officials and close advisers if John Bolton—his former national security adviser who is releasing a new, tell-all book about his time in the Trump administration—is prison-bound, three sources with knowledge of his private inquiries tell The Daily Beast.
+In recent days, President Donald Trump has casually asked administration officials and close advisers if John Bolton—his former national security adviser who is releasing a new, tell-all book about working in the Trump administration—is prison-bound, three sources with knowledge of his private inquiries tell The Daily Beast.

 “Do you think he’s going to go to jail for this?”
 Trump said, according to one of the people who’ve heard him ask this.